Return Air Duct Size Calculator

 What happens if ductwork is oversized?
 Oversized ductwork can lead to reduced air velocity, which might affect system efficiency.
 However, it’s generally less problematic than undersized ductwork.

-See also Detention Pond Size Calculator
+See also Mastectomy Bra Size Calculator

 What is the maximum length for a duct run?
 The maximum length for a duct run depends on the size of the duct, the type of duct material, and the airflow requirements.
 Consult HVAC design guidelines for specific recommendations.